qadan/civviebot/bot/interactions/markdown/faq/07_whyregister.md

 Why do I have to manually add games?
-Games have to be manually added because allowing any game to talk to the API is a security hole.
+Games have to be manually added because allowing any game to talk to me is a security hole.

 The only thing I can use to validate that a notification was really meant to be sent to me is the fact that it was sent to a real URL that I made.
 If I allowed notifications to automatically create games, anyone with the URL could spam the channel with messages, even if they're not in the channel.